danrmzz/queue-flow/README.md

 ## Purpose

-Queue Flow is designed to simulate the flow of customers through a theoretical ticketing system with multiple service booths.
+This is designed to simulate the flow of customers through a theoretical ticketing system with multiple service booths.
 It handles dynamic customer assignments and optimizes processing efficiency using a linked list for queue management.
 This project ensures smooth customer flow, balanced resource utilization, and avoids memory leaks with proper dynamic memory management.

 ## Sample Output